 Located in central Peru the Black-breasted Hillstar inhabits puna with shrub and cushion cacti, where most often their favoured Chuquiraga plants are found.
 They also like grassy slopes, rocky areas with fertile soil and gardens.

 Photo credit: Black-breasted Hillstar, Rob Williams c/o PromPeru

 Bearded Mountaineer is a large species with a long, forked tail.
 They inhabit dry montane scrub, bush-filled and lightly wooded areas, rocky outcrops and gorges in the valleys of the southern Andes, often being found at stands of Nicotiana, an exotic tobacco tree.

 Photo credit: Bearded Mountaineer, Green Tours

-The Marvelous Spatuletail, one of the most distinctive of all hummingbirds with only 4 tail feathers, two of which have large purple “spatules” which are waved in its amazing display, is only found in a small area of the upper Utcubamba valley, where it is most easily seen at the Humebo visitor centre near the town of Pomacochas in Amazonas.
+The Marvelous Spatuletail, one of the most distinctive of all hummingbirds with only four tail feathers, two of which have large purple “spatules” which are waved in its amazing display.
+It is only found in a small area of the upper Utcubamba valley, where it is most easily seen at the Humebo Visitor Centre near the town of Pomacochas in Amazonas.

 Read More: Taking the Northern Peru Birding Route

 Two are Sunbeams in the genus Aglaeactis.
 The White-tufted Sunbeam inhabits humid montane scrub in the central and southern Andes.
 The Purple-backed Sunbeam is restricted to a tiny area on the west side of the Marañón valley in La Libertad and is only known from a single accessible locality at the village of El Molino.

 The Spot-throated Hummingbird favours arid habitats of the Marañón valley where it can be very common.
 The Green-and white frequents the humid montane forest in the south-east and is easily found at Machu Picchu.